Melissa Riso Adjusts Bikini Straps & Flaunts Pert Booty In Sexy Instagram Pic

 Melissa Riso cranked up the heat in her new bikini upload where she left very little to the imagination.
 The brunette bombshell tantalized her 1.2 million Instagram followers with a sexy pic where she sported a two-piece swimsuit.

-In the stunning image, Melissa posed in profile which allowed her to show off her booty to perfection.
+In the stunning image, Melissa posed in profile, which allowed her to show off her booty to perfection.
 She put one thigh in front of the other, resting her weight on her left leg.
 She then placed her hand on a wall as she adjusted the strap across her décolletage.

-Melissa then looked over her shoulder with a sultry expression on her face.
+Melissa looked over her shoulder with a sultry expression.
 She widened her dark brown eyes and parted her full lips for a sexy come-hither look.

 The model posed indoors in front of an opened narrow door.
 A bath gleamed in the background beneath a large window that looked out onto the rocks.
-Outside, the day seemed to be overcast with a gray, moody sky overhead.
+The day seemed to be overcast.

 Melissa rocked a mint green bikini that did nothing but favors for her lithe frame.
 The swimwear clung to her body like a glove, molding itself to her bountiful curves.

 Her fans loved the upload and showed their appreciation by engaging with her on the platform.
-Some hit the “like” button, with the post quickly racking up over 18,000 likes.
+Some hit the heart button, with the post quickly racking up over 18,000 likes.
 Others waxed lyrical in the comments section.
 This specific image has already garnered 373 remarks.

 "You look amazing with the new look!" an admirer gushed.